 1. What If My Bleeding After D and C Stopped and Then Started Again?

 Bleeding for some time and then not and then bleeding again for the first four weeks after D and C is perfectly normal.
 It is just your hormone trying to regulate itself.
 Moreover, even after scraping and scooping in the D and C procedure, a lot of uterine lining is still there to be shed which comes out through the bleeding.

 2. Can I Get Pregnant After D and C?

 Yes, it is absolutely possible to get pregnant after a D and C. However, it is wise to wait for your body to heal before you try to conceive again.

-It takes about 4 to 6 weeks to get your first periods after a D and C procedure.
-The first flow after the D and C is different for different people.
+It takes about four to six weeks to get your first periods after a D and C procedure.
+The first flow after D and C is different for different people.
 However, it is usually heavier than usual but nothing to be worried about.

 Advances in the field of medicine have provided an alternative treatment to the traditional method of D and C. However not all doctors are trained or equipped to try out these alternatives.
 Therefore, the D and C procedure will continue to be the standard diagnostic or therapeutic method for gynaecological conditions.